 Haydn: Dialogues

 Haydn: Dialogues is a multi-season commissioning project that reimagines the traditional string quartet cycle.
-Over the course of the next ten seasons, concluding in 2032 (Haydn’s 300th birth anniversary), the Cramer Quartet will perform Haydn’s 68 string quartets alongside newly commissioned works by composers of marginalized identities.
+Over the course of the next ten seasons, concluding in 2032 (Haydn’s 300th birth anniversary), the Cramer Quartet will perform Haydn’s 68 string quartets alongside newly commissioned works by American composers.
 Each commission is an invitation for a composer to respond to an opus from Haydn’s string quartet oeuvre in the composer’s own musical voice, writing specifically for historical instruments.
 Haydn: Dialogues is made possible with support by the New York State Council with the support of the Office of the Governor and the New York State Legislature.

 Photography by Oscar Moreno